miguelbsilva/agile-final-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-about: For creating user's stories
+about: This template is for User Stories creation
 title: ''
 labels: ''
 assignees: ''